BlountCountyNerdGroup/Information/README.md

 # Who can come?
 All students 7th grade and up that go to Blount County school or homeschool group are encouraged to come.
 No prior programming knowledge is needed.
-The group is **completely free for anyone to attend**
+The group is **completely free for anyone to attend**.

 # What to bring